Consistency for constrained maximum likelihood estimation and clustering based on mixtures of elliptically-symmetric distributions under general data generating processes: The MLE functional in the mixture case

 For $P$ of this type, the clusters generated by the $K$ ESD mixture components of the MLE functional (ESDC) will indeed approximately correspond to the ``central regions'' of $Q_1,\ldots,Q_K$, and the parameters of the ESDC will approximate the parameters of the MLE canonical functionals of separate ESDs evaluated at each of $Q_1,\ldots,Q_K$ alone.
 For example, if the ESD family is chosen as Gaussian with flexible means and covariance matrices, the corresponding parameters of the ESDC will approximate the mean and covariance matrix functionals of $Q_1,\ldots,Q_K$.

 Here are some definitions and assumptions.
-Let $Q_1,\ldots,Q_K$ be distributions on $\R^p$ (generally the same notation refers to distributions and their cumulative distribution functions) parameterized in such a way that 0 is their ``center'' in some sense; it could be the mode, the mean, the multivariate median or quantile; important is only that $Q_k$ is defined relative to 0.
+Let $Q_1,\ldots,Q_K$ be distributions on $\R^p$ (generally the same notation refers to distributions and their cumulative distribution functions) parameterized in such a way that 0 is their ``center'' in some sense; it could be the mode, the mean, a (however defined) multivariate median or quantile; important is only that $Q_k$ is defined relative to 0.
 Let $\xi_1,\ldots,\xi_K>0$ mixture proportions with $\sum_{k=1}^K\xi_k=1$.
 For $m\in\N,\ k\in\{1,\ldots,K\}$ let $\brho_{mk}\in \R^p$ sequences so that

 Define a sequence of distributions $P_m$ on $\R^p$ by $P_m(\bx):=\sum_{k=1}^K\xi_kQ_k(\bx-\brho_{mk})$.
 The mixture $P_m$ is constructed in such a way that its mixture components for increasing $m$ become better and better separated, although they are nonparametric and may have non-vanishung densities, so there may be overlap betwen them even for arbitrarily large $m$.